 In the past 20 years, Krampus runs have become more and more popular in some parts of Germany and Austria.
 But Krampus is also gaining traction in other parts, even where it doesn’t have any cultural heritage, like the UK or the US.
 Modern media, like some films and computer games, are also using depictions of Krampus.

-As with all aspects of Christmas celebration, popularity is always going to come with commercialization.
+As with all aspects of the Christmas celebration, popularity is always going to come with commercialization.
 Alcohol and rowdy costume parades are always going to be hectic as well.
 Krampusnacht is not the tamest of celebrations, and it’s not exactly what you’d call nice.
-But it’s a celebration of ancient culture, and from what we can tell, it’s probably here to stay.
+But it’s a celebration of ancient culture, and based on what it’s endured so far, it’s probably here to stay.